Nurislom Toʻxliyev

 Nurislom Toʻxliyev (born May 6, 1947) is an Uzbek academic who received many awards and honorary titles including Honored Culture Worker of Uzbekistan (1997) and People's Education Laureate of the Republic of Uzbekistan (2001).

 Biography

 Nurislom Toʻxliyev was born on May 6, 1947, in Jarkurgan district of Surkhandarya region.
 He developed a passion for books from his childhood.
 In 1965, he graduated from a model secondary school and was admitted to the Faculty of History of Samarkand State University.
 During his student years, his diligence and curiosity motivated him to work hard and devote himself to his profession.

-N. Toʻxliyev worked tirelessly to advance his scientific field and received education from various prestigious scientific institutions.
-His research and investigations were the main factor in reaching his current level.
-His work for the development of the country and its economic and social progress is of great importance.
-In particular, his encyclopedic collections in scientific, political-economic, political-social, and literary fields are commendable.
+N. Toʻxliyev received education from various scientific institutions.
+His work and research has focused on political economy and social development, and he has published encyclopedic collections in scientific, political-economic, political-social, and literary fields are commendable.

 Education

 In 1965, he graduated from a secondary school and enrolled in the Faculty of History of Samarkand State University to pursue higher education.
 From 1970 to 1973, he continued his studies at the daytime postgraduate course of the Department of Political Economy of the Faculty of Economics of Leningrad (now St. Petersburg) State University.
 As a researcher, he defended his candidate dissertation in the specialty of “political economy” in 1973.